How to Join Berlin's Sex-Positive and Kinky Scene

 How can I explore kink and sex-positive spaces in a safer way?

 No space is fully safe, but the right habits make it meaningfully safer: attend munches and workshops before any private event, learn the consent vocabulary used in the community, know and communicate your boundaries before you are in a charged situation, attend your first play events sober or very light, bring a friend, tell someone outside the scene where you will be, and trust your gut — leaving is always fine.
 See our consent page for the foundations.
+For what to do if a boundary is actually crossed, read Consent: When Boundaries Are Crossed.

 What does consent mean in kinky and sex-positive communities?